Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 - Strong Initial Uptake: Even with only a relatively recent launch, our understanding is that RMNI has already acquired “dozens” of customers including a few materially large customers.

 - Customer Life Extension: Management believes it can improve customer retention, as they are requiring a customer be on the Core RMNI solution to sign up for AMS.
-So, at the very least it should be a bump for revenue retention but could also materially extend the natural lives of some customers.
+So, at the very least, it should be a bump for revenue retention but could also materially extend the natural lives of some customers.

 Given AMS is described as a “loss leader” by the consulting space (Seth estimates they get 10-15% margin, although our discussions with competitors indicate margins are all over the map, in the 10-40% range) to rope in higher margin consulting contracts, how does Rimini attack this market?
 We believe they will fully advertise themselves as a higher priced option, but one where the customer will be happy with the support and where the support is more integrated with Level 4.
 Importantly, Rimini will only be pitching AMS to existing customers, or bundling it with new customers, so there is some inherent leverage in their own model since they are already providing some of the support functions that one would expect the consultants to be providing.